thepworth3/UWinnipeg-Guide-Coating-Lab-Simulations/README.md

 This folder contains the STL files used for 1m long DLC guide storage experiment simulations at the Japan Proton Accelerator Research Complex [(J-PARC)](https://j-parc.jp/c/en/).
 It also contains a picture of the model for reference.
 If you are interested in modify this model for a future TUCAN experiment at J-PARC, I can share the Solidworks Assembly.

 ### Benchmark_STL
 This folder contains the STL files for a benchmarking model used for analytical testing of PENTrack, as described in my honours thesis.
 It also contains a picture of the model for reference.
+This is a great way to learn PENTrack and understand what it is simulating.